-Adequate Adequate to achieve the objectives of the building code.
+Adequate Adequate to achieve the objectives of the Building Code.

-Alter in relation to a building, includes to rebuild, re-erect, repair, enlarge and extend; and alteration has a corresponding meaning.
+Alter in relation to a building, includes to rebuild, re-erect, repair, enlarge and extend the building.

 Baluster A post providing the support for the top and bottom rails of a barrier.